alfred1137/SG-Bank-Interest-cal/memory-bank/progress.md

 ### Phase 3: Fix allocation

-- [X] The current `findOptimalAllocation` function in `calculator.js` has a logical flaw in how it handles tiered interest accounts.
-It attempts to treat each tier as an independent segment and sorts them by rate, which is incorrect for accounts where lower tiers must be filled to unlock higher-tier rates.
->>>>>>>
-- The `findOptimalAllocation` function has been refactored to correctly handle tiered interest accounts by dynamically selecting the best marginal rate from the available tiers in each step of the allocation process.
-- The test suite has been updated to reflect the correct logic and all tests are now passing.
+- [X] The `findOptimalAllocation` function in `calculator.js` has been completely refactored to ensure a globally optimal fund allocation.
+The final implementation evaluates all possible subsets of active bank accounts to find the combination that yields the absolute maximum interest, intelligently discarding less beneficial accounts if necessary.
+This resolves a critical bug where the previous greedy algorithm produced suboptimal results.
+A new test file, `__tests__/optimal_allocation.test.js`, was created to verify this specific fix.

 ### Phase 4: Further enhancement of display